Fred Booker (gridiron football): Professional career

 Booker signed with the Philadelphia Eagles on April 23, 2001, after going undrafted in the 2001 NFL draft.
 He was released on July 29, 2001.

 Booker was signed by the San Francisco 49ers on July 27, 2002.
 He was later released on August 21, 2002.

 Booker signed with the Indiana Firebirds of the Arena Football League on January 7, 2003.
 He was placed on injured reserve on January 28.
 He was placed on the exempt list on February 22, 2003, after signing with the Amsterdam Admirals of NFL Europe.
 Booker played in all ten games, starting seven, for the Admirals during the 2003 NFL Europe season, totaling 27 defensive tackles, four special teams tackles, one interception, and four pass breakups.

 He signed with the Washington Redskins on June 18, 2003, but was released on August 30, 2003.

 Booker was signed by the New Orleans Saints on January 27, 2004.
 He was released on July 29, 2004.

-He then dressed in one game for the Montreal Alouettes of the Canadian Football League (CFL) during the 2004 CFL season but did not record any statistics.
+He dressed in one game for the Montreal Alouettes of the Canadian Football League (CFL) during the 2004 CFL season but did not record any statistics.

 Booker signed with the Saints again on August 11, 2004.
 He was released again on September 5 but signed to the team's practice squad on September 7, 2004.
 He re-signed with the Saints on January 4, 2005.
 Booker was released on September 3, signed to the practice squad again on September 5, promoted to the active roster on September 30, released again on October 11, signed to the practice squad again on October 13, and promoted to the active roster again on October 21, 2005.
 Overall, he played in 12 games for the Saints during the 2005 season, posting seven solo tackles and two assisted tackles.
 Booker was released for the final team on May 2, 2006.